Skip to main content

 page-viewedTriggered when a user views a specific page on a hub.

-site-viewedTriggered when a user views any page on a hub.
+survey-viewedTriggered when a user views a Survey card.

-These events provide granular insight into user activity on Komo Engagement OS, giving you the ability to measure engagement and adjust your campaigns accordingly.
+These events provide granular insight into user activity on Komo Engagement Engine, giving you the ability to measure engagement and adjust your campaigns accordingly.

 Accessing the Data Layers